shenxianpeng/blog/source/about/index.md

 #### About Me

-* QA Engineer transfor to Software Engineer
+* QA Engineer transfored to Software Engineer
 * Author of DevQA public account

 #### Contact Me